-The Governors of the Loughborough Endowed Schools are committed to broadening access to the schools by offering to eligible parents/guardians means-tested financial support towards the payment of school fees.
+The Governors of the Loughborough Schools Foundation are committed to broadening access to the schools by offering to eligible parents/guardians means-tested financial support towards the payment of school fees.
 Such support is under the terms of the Articles of Association known as Foundation Bursaries and may be awarded in the form of a discount of up to 100% of the tuition fees payable, depending upon the financial, compassionate or other pertinent circumstances of the applicants.

 Foundation Bursary Awards are subject to the testing of parental means each year and may be varied depending upon the parental circumstances.
-Awards are made on the basis of the Loughborough Endowed Schools Scale of Awards, which sets out the recommended level of award in relation to a family’s financial circumstances.
+Awards are made on the basis of the Loughborough Schools Foundation Scale of Awards, which sets out the recommended level of award in relation to a family’s financial circumstances.
 The Scale of Awards is reviewed and revised annually, to reflect any changes in tuition fees, and is approved by the governors.
 Although awards are generally linked to this scale, they may be varied depending upon individual parents/guardians circumstances, including their savings, investments, realizable assets, income, size of the family, dependent relatives, and any compassionate or other pertinent considerations.

 Requests for financial support toward the tuition fees normally fall into one of two categories: